 Out of frustration, I started doing my own research into Achilles tendon issues.

-- There is more than 1 type of Achilles tendonitis.
-Different types require different approaches to treatment.
+- There is more than one type of Achilles tendonitis.
+Different types require different treatment.

 - You’re more likely to have Achilles tendinosis than tendonitis.
 The treatment is different for each.

-- Stretching the calf muscles do little to improve the function of the Achilles tendon.
+- Stretching the calf muscles does little to improve the function of the Achilles tendon.

 - Shockwave, laser therapy, and other localized treatments do not address the root cause.
-Resulting in a recurrence of Achilles tendon issues.
+Instead they can result in a recurrence of Achilles tendon issues.

-So, read on to address the root cause of your nagging Achilles tendon pain.
+So, read on to learn how to address the root cause of your nagging Achilles tendon pain.

 What is Achilles tendonitis?

-Tendonitis refers to inflammation or swelling of a tendon.
-Thus, Achilles tendonitis is swelling/inflammation of the Achilles tendon.
+Tendonitis refers to inflammation or swelling of a tendon so it follows that Achilles tendonitis is swelling/inflammation of the Achilles tendon.
 If you have chronic pain or discomfort in your Achilles tendon, you, or your therapist, have probably referred to it as Achilles tendonitis.
 However, it’s far more likely that you have Achilles tendinosis.
-(2)

-Tendinosis is often misdiagnosed as tendonitis because of the limited understanding of tendon injuries by the medical community.
+Tendinosis is often misdiagnosed as tendonitis because of the limited understanding of tendon injuries.
 Classic characteristics of tendinosis include dull, aching pain and tenderness to touch.
 Often, swelling is not present in tendinosis.
-(3, 4)

-In the late 1990’s sports medicine researchers discovered that the vast majority of people with Achilles tendon pain (aside from those with Achilles tendon ruptures) have Achilles tendinosis, rather than Achilles tendonitis.
-(5)
+In the late 1990’s sports medicine researchers discovered that the vast majority of people with Achilles tendon pain (aside from those with Achilles tendon ruptures) have Achilles tendinosis, not Achilles tendonitis.

 What causes Achilles tendinopathies?

-- This is the most common cause of an Achilles tendon issues.
-It is prevalent in both the running and CrossFit communities.
-However, the athletic activity by itself is not the problem, the problem is doing too much too quickly or resuming too quickly after a layoff.
-This includes running/exercising for longer durations or at a greater speed/pace.
+- This is the most common cause of an Achilles tendon issues, especially in the running and CrossFit communities.
+However, the exercise by itself is not the problem.
+Instead, the problem is doing too much too quickly or resuming too quickly after a layoff.

-- This occurs when one leg is longer than the other or if you over or under pronate.
+- This occurs when one leg is longer than the other or if your feet turn in or out when you walk (pronation).
 In these cases, a custom fitted orthotic is likely all that is needed to correct the issue.
-Other potential misalignment causes include tight or weak calf muscles that place additional stress on the Achilles tendon.
+Another possibility can be tight or weak calf muscles that place additional stress on the Achilles tendon.